- a repo is defined by having unique signing key, first and foremost

 - easy Tor support via Settings

-While the current setup is already a solid platform, we are implementing a number of improvements:
+While the current setup is already a solid platform, there are a number of improvements that make sense to implement:

 - pinned TLS certificate built into the client app